 No exercises, no diet, no gym — a godsend for people busy 24/7.
 Just put that stuff on while relaxing and get your muscles pumped and fat burned.
 Excited?
 We bet you are.

 Jokes aside.
 Ask any professional bodybuilder about these belts.
 They would in one voice say “TRASH.
 USELESS TRASH.”

 At least, belts do less harm than other supplements like Synthol.
 For those not familiar with Synthol, it’s a mixture of oils that offers immediate muscle mass enlargement effects.
 This liquid has actually been on the market legally for years.
-You might think Synthol is some kind of steroids, but hell no. People, seeking for instant muscles, inject Sythnol deep into biceps, deltoids, and triceps without thinking of consequences.
+You might think Synthol is some kind of steroids, but hell no. People, seeking for instant muscles, inject Sythnol deep into the biceps, deltoids, and triceps without thinking of the consequences.
 The substance is considerably dangerous.
 Just Google for “Synthol freaks” or “Synthol bodybuilding” and see for yourself.